abhi03ruchi/CleanIndiaWebPage/README.md

 # CleanIndiaWebPage
 Webpage created by Abhiruchi Sarswat using Html, Css and javascript.

-file:///Users/abhiruchisarswat/Desktop/Web%20Development/HTML/AbhiHome.html  <--tap above link to get preview of my project.
+file:///Users/abhiruchisarswat/Desktop/Web%20Development/HTML/AbhiHome.html  <--tap this link to get preview of my project.